 Poshmark is a second-hand retail empire, where people post their products and buy from others on the app.
 Entrepreneurs are establishing entire businesses around sales on the platform.
 Co-founder and CEO Chandra Manish controls Poshmark, along with his Co-founding partners.

 The company had its IPO debut on January 14th 2021.Shares prices doubled from $42 to over $100 on the opening day.
 Poshmark’s IPO will be in tough competition to its competitor ThredUp though they use different business methodologies.
-However, there isn’t a clearly stated IPO date just yet.
+Poshmark trades under the ticker POSH.

 Founded 2005, UiPath is one of the most distinguished names in automation.
 They create bots that help companies do seamless tasks such as data entry.
 UiPath founder and CEO is Daniel Dines and may well be the world’s first “bot billionaire”.

 According to Pitchbook, the company has raised over $1.2 billion in funding rounds and has a valuation of $10.2 billion.
-It is competing against the same service company, Automation Anywhere, and has reportedly picked banks in the build-up to an IPO in the 2nd quarter of 2021.
+It is competing against the same service company, Automation Anywhere.
+UiPath was successfully IPO’ed on April 21st 2021 and closed at $69 on its first trading day.
+The company ticker is PATH and its listed on the NYSE.

 The company offers a series of Application Programming Interfaces (APIs) that allow other companies to issue cards.
 The founder and CEO of Marqeta is Jason Gardener.
 Companies like Visa, Goldman Sachs and Mastercard are some of the company’s investors.